 - If you do spend a lot of time on the phone during the day, use a headset instead of holding the traditional handset.

-Following some of these tips should help you sit at your office desk comfortably and avoid unnecessary injury and pain.
+Following some of these tips should help you set up your office furniture to sit at your office desk comfortably and avoid unnecessary injury and pain.
 At Viking, we offer free desk installations, meaning we’ll help you fit your desk and ensure that it’s perfect for you.
 With desks available in a whole array of shapes, sizes and colours, just have a browse of our range and choose the right office desk for you.